SWJTU-math/Automated_Theorem_Generator/README.md

 The **Automated Theorem Generator** is a tool based on the _Triangle Standard Contradiction Separation_.
 It automatically generates theorems from logical literals provided by the user.
-The program features a graphical user interface, making it simple to operate and suitable for both research and teaching.
+The program features a graphical user interface, making it simple to operate and suitable for research, application and teaching.

 ---